Golden Globes 2024 red carpet highlights: Looks, quotes and more key moments

 Where are the Golden Globes being held?

-The awards show is being held at the Beverly Hilton Hotel in Beverly Hills, California, and the official pre-show will see celebrity guests on the red carpet set up just outside of the venue.
+The awards show is being held at the Beverly Hilton Hotel in Beverly Hills, California, and for the official pre-show celebrity guests walked the red carpet set up just outside of the venue.
 The Beverly Hilton's glittering international ballroom is the usual venue for the Golden Globes and has been the locale of most of its ceremonies over the last several decades.

 Golden Globes host Jo Koy helped roll out the red carpet outside the venue at a press preview on Thursday.